chessboards/RPG-Skill-calculator/README.md

 # Release versioning
 [major].[minor]
-- [major] something like a new feature
+- [major] something like a new feature, or sometimes a rollover from minor patches
 - [minor] small features, bug fixes, patches
 # License
 MIT license